 In an RV wet bath, everything gets wet when the shower is used.

-Can’t Invite Many Guests to Travel With You
+Can’t Invite Many (ANY?)
+Guests to Travel With You

-Let’s face it – a very small RV is tough to share with the person you love and already share your life with.
-Adding guests to that small RV is in some cases not physically possible… and in other cases downright annoying.
+Let’s face it – a very small RV is challenging to share with the person you love and already share your life with.
+Adding guests to that small RV is, in some cases, not physically possible… and, in other cases, downright annoying.

 Even in a larger RV, there are privacy and comfort considerations to make.
-Feel free to check out our video for how we deal with those issues when we have guests.
-But frankly, we can’t imagine having guests aboard a Class B or a teardrop trailer!
+Feel free to check out our video for how we dealt with those issues when we had guests in our 43″ Class A. Frankly, we can’t imagine having guests aboard a Class B or a teardrop trailer!

 So, tell us – have you traveled in a small RV?
 We’d love to know your thoughts.
 Have we missed anything?
 Did we thoroughly cover the benefits of smaller RVs as well as the disadvantages?
 Chime in down in the comments section below!